vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/16_puruShArthakAShThAdhikAraH.md

 185

-and "Anong? the Lord's retinue are two classes: those that are dear to bim and worthy of His trust and those who are not.
+and "Anong? the Lord's retinue are two classes: those that are dear to him and worthy of His trust and those who are not.
 To the former class belong the nityas, the muktas and the Bhagavatās.

 To the latter class belong Brahma and the other gods who are subject to the sway of past karma.
 The seeker after raukti should not adore the latter;" the devotee who is exclusively attached to the Lord and whose dharma resembles that of a chaste wife would therefore do well to act according to the will of his Lord.
 Since the relationsbip of s'esha to Bhagavatas arises from no other cause than the knowledge of our being sesha only to the Lord and to no other, this service to Bhagavatas is not improper, (because it does not arise from other causes like the desire for wealth or power ).